nida78/wp-wiki-tooltip/readme.txt

 = Can I use any Wiki installation as base for my tooltips? =

-Sure, as long as the used installation provides an API structured like the [API of MediaWiki](https://www.mediawiki.org/wiki/API:Main_page "see API of MediaWiki") it will work perfectly.
+Sure, as long as the used installation provides an API structured like the [API of MediaWiki](https://www.mediawiki.org/wiki/API:Main_page "see API of MediaWiki") it will work perfectly!
 You can use one of the public Wikipedias or setup your own Wiki URL.

+= Am I able to style the links to Wiki pages in another way than all other links in the blog? =

+Yes, you can define extra CSS style properties that are used at all links to Wiki pages!

 == Installation ==